-NOTE: If a constant pressure sample cylinder is used, refer to the instructions sent with the cylinder for complete details on pre-charging the cylinder.
+IOM-023 12/06 Rev. C NOTE: If a constant pressure sample cylinder is used, refer to the instructions sent with the cylinder for complete details on pre-charging the cylinder.

-- 2.1.9 Remove the cover or dome for manifold identification where applicable. - 2.1.10 Using small diameter stainless steel tubing (1/4" O.D.), tube from the probe to the inlet port of the manifold (labeled "inlet") or the NPT connection directly on the sampler body itself.
-Where a hot loop or pitot probe is employed, tube to P2 as previously discussed in 2.1.2.
+- 2.1.9 If applicable, remove the sampler cover or dome for manifold identification. - 2.1.10 Using small diameter stainless steel tubing (1/4" O.D.), tube from the probe to the inlet port of the manifold (labeled "inlet").
+Where a hot loop or pitot probe is employed, tube to P_2 as previously discussed in 2.1.2.
 The tubing should always slope downward from the sampler to the probe and be free of sags and loops.

-NOTE: Nothing should be installed between the probe and the inlet of the sampler, such as filters, drips or regulators.
-These could have an adverse effect on the integrity of the sample.
+NOTE: Nothing should be installed between the probe and the inlet of the sampler, such as filters, drip pots or regulators.
+These will have an adverse effect on the integrity of the sample.
 Also, make sure that all fittings are tight and NPT connections are PTFE taped or doped.

-2.1.11 Using 1/8" O.D. stainless steel tubing; connect from the sample outlet port on the manifold if applicable or the standard relief cap to the sample inlet valve on the sample cylinder (see Figure 2).
+2.1.11 Using 1/8" O.D. stainless steel tubing; connect from the sample outlet port to the sample inlet valve on the sample cylinder (see Figures 2 and 3).

-IOM-019 12/06 Rev. C
+IOM-023 12/06 Rev. C